The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 The planning system is a vital tool in helping to deliver the two National Park purposes and related socio-economic duty.
 The ‘Local Plan’ sets out the planning framework for the National Park, including the scale and location of new development and the need to conserve the local distinctiveness of the area.

-Set out below are details of the current Local Plan for the Park – the Core Strategy (2010) – and also the work we are currently doing to prepare a new Local Plan.
+Here are details of the current Local Plan for the National Park – the Core Strategy (2010) – and also how we’re preparing a new Local Plan for the National Park.

-The first set of dedicated planning policies for the whole of the New Forest National Park were adopted in December 2010.
+The first set of dedicated planning policies for the whole of the National Park was adopted in December 2010.
 The Core Strategy provides the overall vision, strategic aims and objectives and spatial planning policies for the New Forest National Park.

 Planning policy is a key statutory function and plays a central role in the achievement of the two National Park purposes and the related socio-economic duty.